How to Establish Texas Domicile as an Expat

 - Proof of Texas residential address (lease + utility bill)

-- Out-of-state license (if applicable—you'll surrender it)
+- Out-of-state license, if applicable (you will surrender it)

 Step 4: Register to Vote

 Register in person at the DPS or online at VoteTexas.gov.
+The online form pulls your driver license number once issued, which takes about 10 minutes.

 Step 5: Update All Financial Accounts